abrieant/DCN-ELA-dimensions/README.md

   EFA_full_sample.inp/.out
     -Mplus script for Exploratory Factor Analysis with the full analytic sample (as opposed to supplemental leave-site-out analyses)
     -Generates eigenvalues and model fit indices to help determine optimal model
-    -Note: Mplus cannot handle string values, so the NDA subject key needs to be replaced

   ESEM_10_factorscores.inp/.out
     -Mplus script for Exploratory Structural Equation model that specifies 10 factors (based on EFA results)